 Crazy Smart Opportunities and Experiences

-Kappa Sigma Iota, the Michigan Tech student accounting organization, designed and implemented the annual Volunteer Income Tax Assistance (VITA) program to assist with income tax returns for low-income families and students who couldn’t otherwise afford to hire a CPA.
+Kappa Sigma Lota, the Michigan Tech student accounting organization, designed and implemented the annual Volunteer Income Tax Assistance (VITA) program to assist with income tax returns for low-income families and students who couldn’t otherwise afford to hire a CPA.

 "Accounting at Michigan Tech is in a small enough environment where I can easily get to know my professors, but is large enough to provide me growth and opportunities."

 Student Learning Goals: